krylosov-aa/context-async-sqlalchemy/docs_sources/docs/problem.md

     ...
 ```

-There are 2 problems here:
+There are two problems here:

-- You cannot close the session and transaction prematurely, because the
+1. You can’t close the session or transaction prematurely, because the
-  dependency is responsible for this
+dependency is responsible for that.
-- The session will have to be rolled from the very top of the stack down to
+2. The session has to be passed all the way down the stack to the place where
-  the point where it is really needed
+it’s actually needed.

-By the way, there is no ready-made solution for integration into the framework
+By the way, there’s no ready-made solution for integrating with the framework
-here.
-Write the dependency itself yourself
+- you have to implement the dependency yourself.

 ### Wrappers over sqlalachemy

-There are various wrappers that often have more convenient integration
+There are various wrappers that often provide more convenient integration.

-Litestar, for example, has the advantages and disadvantages of dependency:
+Litestar, for example, has the same advantages and disadvantages as using
+dependencies:

 ```python
 config = SQLAlchemyAsyncConfig(